 You will never find another country so rich in culture, history, adventure and natural beauty, as Nepal.
 It’s simply stunning.
 Another bonus of travelling in Nepal, we met and had a chat with the very gorgeous Prince Harry.
 He was also in Nepal to help drive tourists back after the earthquake.
 This country deserves our support, I would encourage everyone to get out there and spend your tourist dollar just as soon as you can.

-We are in Nepal again in 2018, again trekking with kids to Everest Base Camp.
-I need to say here that in 2018 conditions in Nepal are greatly improved.
-Nobody has been sick so far, power cuts are less frequent and internet is better.
-I’ll fully update this post at the end of our 3 months in Nepal with the children, but our findings from our last trekking trip are below
+We went to Nepal again in 2018, again trekking with kids to Everest Base Camp.
+I need to say here that in 2018 conditions in Nepal were greatly improved.
+Nobody was as severely sick, power cuts were less frequent and internet was better.

 Kids Getting Sick in Nepal